LeonardoESousa/NEMO/Tutorial/Tutorial.md

 The folder named **Geometries** will contain 500 QChem input files corresponding to the sampled geometries.
 The file named **Magnitudes_300K_.lx** contains the displacements along each vibrational mode that produce each sampled geometry.
 There is no need to do anything with it, just keep it there.

 That's it.
 We are ready to run the calculations.

+## A Note on Rejected Geometries

+**NEMO** computes the adjacency matrix of the optimized molecule and compares it with the adjacency matrix of each geometry sampled in the ensemble.
+If the matrices do not match, i.e. if one or more bonds are broken, the sampled geometry is rejected.
+This helps reduce issues with unphysical geometries and negative transition energies.

 # Running Ensemble Calculations